07 4128 4479

 • If fishing, don't leave bait, catch or any remains behind, and always bury your scraps at least 50cm underground just below the high tide mark.

-Much like their cousin the wolf, they are pack animals that require plenty of space and depending on the season, may exhibit different behaviour you should be aware of to have a safe experience with them on the island.
+Brush up on your knowledge of K'gari's dingo population by learning about their seasonal calendar.
+Much like their cousin the wolf, dingoes are pack animals that require plenty of space and depending on the season, may exhibit different behaviours you should be aware of to have a safe experience with them on the island.
 Below is an indication of which behaviour you may encounter according to the time of year you visit.

-Now the female dingoes pups will be born, she will be out hunting for food with the male keeping on pup watch-If you see baby dingo pups steer clear, as parents and packs can be very aggressive towards any perceived threats to the little ones.
+Now the female dingo pups will be born, she will be out hunting for food with the male keeping up pup watch.
+If you see baby dingo pups steer clear, as parents and packs can be very aggressive towards any perceived threats to the little ones.

 Pups will start venturing out further away from the pack to explore and learn to hunt.
 Sometimes they are left in a safe place while the rest of the pack hunts on their own, so if you come across some young pups alone, please note they have not been abandoned, and do not try to interfere-Mum and Dad won't be far away!